openminted/alvis-docker/documentation/guidelines.md

 ## AlvisNLP/ML Basics

-[AlvisNLP/ML framework](https://github.com/Bibliome/alvisnlp) is a corpus processing engine that features a library of processing modules.
-This library includes modules for tokenization, sentence splitting, POS-tagging, parsing, NER, relation extraction, etc.
+[AlvisNLP/ML](https://github.com/Bibliome/alvisnlp) is a corpus processing engine that features a library of elementary modules, including a tokenizer, a sentence splitter, several POS-taggers and parsers, NER, relation extraction, machine learning modules, etc.

 In AlvisNLP/ML terminology, the workflow definition is called a *plan*.
 The plan file is an XML file that the user writes in order to specify the sequence of modules to run on the corpus and, for each module, the options, location of resources, and parameter values.
+For details on how workflows are composed by writing plans, refer to the [AlvisNLP/ML: Writing plans guide](https://github.com/Bibliome/alvisnlp/wiki/Writing-plans).

 <!-- Users run AlvisNLP/ML -->

 <!--AlvisNLP
-Before going further, let's define the notion of plan into Alvis. --> A plan is a preconfigured receipt using the Alvis elementary components in order to define a specific runable module.
+Before going further, let's define the notion of plan into Alvis. --> <!--A plan is a preconfigured receipt using the Alvis elementary components in order to define a specific runable module.
 These runnable modules are workflows but in this OpenMinTeD context they are seen as OpenMinTeD compatible modules.
-Thus, rather than composing several modules, a plan here lets us just adapt an Alvis module to an OpenMinTeD component by preparing the interface for its inputs, outputs and parameters.
+Thus, rather than composing several modules, a plan here lets us just adapt an Alvis module to an OpenMinTeD component by preparing the interface for its inputs, outputs and parameters.-->

 <!--
 ## Define a runnable component with an Alvis plan